-A Louisiana native and self-professed multi-tasking queen, Melissa has been in the marketing and PR industry for 16 years.
+A Louisiana native and self-professed multi-tasking queen, Melissa has been in the marketing and PR industry for 20 years.
 She has worked at ad agencies in three states, handled public relations for a city and launched successful campaigns for local start-ups as well as global brands like Sherwin-Williams and Cessna Aircraft.
 She grew up in South Louisiana, enjoys watching videos of cute kids and puppies, can wiggle her second toe without moving the others and was her class valedictorian.
-When not watching football on the weekend, Melissa enjoys spending time with her two kids and her three-toothed Chihuahua.
+When not watching football on the weekend, Melissa enjoys spending time with her two kids and dog.

 Mike was born in Buffalo, NY, and tinkered with electronics and computers since he was a little kid.
 He received his doctorate from the University of Rochester in 2007 and then spent three years as a post-doc at the University of Michigan in Ann Arbor.
 Mike came to Charleston to run a research lab developing underground radar systems and work on a few startups.
 That all changed when Mike bumped into Heatworks' CEO Jerry at a TechCrunch event.
 The rest is history!